 We’ve been married for 2.5years.
 It’s kind of tricky because to me we knew each other way back in junior secondary school, Martha’s sister was my classmate so I kind of knew her from a distance.
 We also attended the same church.
 But we didn’t really talk through all that time because I was afraid she wasn’t going to like me so we pretty much stayed friends for a long time.
 Then when we all left school and started working, we established contact and one thing led to the other and we moved on from there.

 We have normal marital challenges which we tackle but I must say it’s been good so far.
 We can’t complain.

 Jorm How do you balance family and work?

-Honestly, erhmmm this balance is ever evolving for me due to the nature of my work.
-I try to make the most of the little i have with my family because my work involves working very odd and long hours, so I’d rather focus on the quality of my time at home.
+Honestly, uhmmm this balance is ever-evolving for me due to the nature of my work.
+I try to make the most of the little I have with my family because my work involves working very odd and long hours, so I’d rather focus on the quality of my time at home.